 In the beginning...

 Next, my father got a TRS-80.
-He got this machine because he was afraid that I would come home one day and complain about, "the who-bah-jig on the flamgin rod stopped up the whole print queue today."
+He got this computer because he was afraid that I would come home one day and complain about, "the who-bah-jig on the flamgin rod stopped up the whole print queue today."
 HA!
-That was the machine that I learned to touch-type on.
-The word processor on that machine had no text wrap.
+That was the computer that I learned to touch-type on.
+The word processor on that computer had no text wrap.
 So, all the "asdfg"s and "hjkl;"s that I typed became one giant line that just went on and on.
-That is the sum total of my use of that machine.
+That is the sum total of my use of that computer.

 Honorable Mention